-The Coast Guard is unique because it is not part of the Department of Defense.
-The Coast Guard has a unique position as part of the Department of Homeland Security.
+The Coast Guard is unique because it is not part of the Defense Department.
+It has a unique position as part of the Department of Homeland Security.
 However, the Coast Guard is considered a military service, because, during times of war or conflict, the president can transfer any or all assets of the Coast Guard to the Department of the Navy.
-In fact, this has been done in almost every single conflict that the United States have ever been involved in.
+In fact, this has been done in almost every single conflict that the United States has been involved in.
 The Coast Guard is commanded by a four-star admiral, known as the Coast Guard commandant.

 As of early 2021, the Coast Guard's 40,500 active-duty people, more than 6,200 Reservists and more than 22,000 Auxiliarists serve in jobs ranging from communication specialists to small-boat operators and from maintenance specialists to aviation mechanics.
 According to its Posture Statement and 2021 Budget Overview, the Coast Guard accounted for: